 Indeed, the purpose of vocal training, a standard element of all conservatory acting programs throughout the world, is to free the actor’s habitual patterns of tension.
-This allows the vocal instrument to express character via the actor’s imagination and engage the listener with language written by another, but spoken as our own.
+This allows the vocal instrument to express character via the actor’s imagination and engage the listener with language written by another but spoken as our own.
 Similar to building new muscles at the gym, vocal work takes sustained and intentional practice, which gradually leads to a shift in the actor’s use of their voice as the vehicle of emotion.
-This class will primarily teach the technique developed by Kristin Linklater, as described in her book Freeing the Natural Voice, and will consist of very active exercise work.
+This class focuses on relaxation, body and breath work as the foundation for free expression, and will consist of some active floor and movement work.

 ABOUT THE INSTRUCTOR: Joby Earle has performed at Lincoln Center, Playwrights Horizons, Yale Rep, South